 Here are the solutions you can try.
 You don’t need to try them all; just work your way down until you find the one that works.

 - Restart your computer

-- Update the game patches
+- Install the latest game patches

 - Configure the correct settings